Ultragenyx Pharmaceutical Inc. (RARE)'s Financial Results Comparing With BiondVax Pharmaceuticals Ltd. (NASDAQ:BVXV) | New Business Observer

 Profitability

-Table 2 provides us Ultragenyx Pharmaceutical Inc. and BiondVax Pharmaceuticals Ltd.’s return on assets, net margins and return on equity.
+Table 2 provides Ultragenyx Pharmaceutical Inc. and BiondVax Pharmaceuticals Ltd.’s return on equity, return on assets and net margins.

 |Net Margins